hperrin/svelte-material-ui/packages/common/styles/typography/README.md

 ## CSS Classes

 Some components have a set typographic style.
-For example, a raised MDC Card uses Body 1, Body 2, and Headline styles.
+For example, a raised SMUI Card uses Body 1, Body 2, and Headline styles.

 If you want to set the typographic style of an element, which is not a Material Design component, you can apply the following CSS classes.